KyleM157/jettywatch/index.markdown

 | 23:33  | L      |         -0.57 |

 A coastal low pressure system lifts up the coast and interacts with a high pressure system over the central Atlantic setting up some short-mid period swell.
 Currently, I believe chest high surf is a reasonable estimate but we could see larger sets in the morning.
 Wind is side-offshore for mostly clean conditions.
 We have a mid-day low tide but a pretty large tide swing.
 Timing will be important.
 The swell direction is favorable.
 Conditions will get cleaner as the day goes on, with cleanest (but smallest) conditions near end of day.

+Originally, model tracks were suggesting that swell would max out overnight on Tuesday, but now it's looking like swell maxes Wednesday morning before dawn.
+Like always, there's a mix of possibilities, but I would expect buoy numbers for NY Harbor to be in the 6.5@9s and Barnegat to be around 8ft@9s for the mid-morning hours.
+I'd expect the GFS numbers to run a little low on this one.
+Wind numbers are looking pretty close at 10-15kts cross-offshore (better south of Monmouth).

 Notes: The best swell I've seen on the forecast for quite some time.
 Wind isn't perfect, but it'll definitely be doable.
 Largest waves in the AM, but there should be enough swell all day for fun surf.
 We have a 6' tide swing, so aim for the mid-tide.
 Low tide will be too low and high tide too high, so keep that in mind.
 It's looking really fun with a particularly favorable swell direction.
 Make sure to find a sandbar that is working to make the most of it.